Magnlens

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Magnlens “Very Poor”.
+Here we rate Magnlens “Not Good Enough”.
 These are a few factors influencing its score:

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Magnlens “Very Poor”.
+Here we rate Magnlens “Not Good Enough”.
 These are a few factors influencing its score:

 • There’s no evidence it provides financial security to its suppliers, which can result in poor working conditions and wages.